Saponin: Uses

 The saponins are a subclass of terpenoids, the largest class of plant extracts.
 The amphipathic nature of saponins gives them activity as surfactants with potential ability to interact with cell membrane components, such as cholesterol and phospholipids, possibly making saponins useful for development of cosmetics and drugs.
 Saponins have also been used as adjuvants in development of vaccines, such as QS-21, Matrix-M, and Quil A, an extract from the bark of Quillaja saponaria.
 This makes them of interest for possible use in subunit vaccines and vaccines directed against intracellular pathogens.
 In their use as adjuvants for manufacturing vaccines, toxicity associated with sterol complexation remains a concern.

 Quillaja is toxic when consumed in large amounts, involving possible liver damage, gastric pain, diarrhea, or other adverse effects.
 The NOAEL of saponins is around 300 mg/kg in rodents, so a dose of 3 mg/kg should be safe with a safety factor (see Therapeutic index) of 100.

 Saponins are used for their effects on ammonia emissions in animal feeding.
 In the United States, researchers are exploring the use of saponins derived from plants to control invasive worm species, including the jumping worm.

+Saponin's ability to lyse cell membrane components makes it useful in science when working with intracellular organisms.
+It is the most widely utilized reagent in isolating parasites in Plasmodium research.
+Clinical laboratories also regularly utilize saponin to isolate many organisms in blood cultures.